Managing Your Estate And Inheritance Tax Burden

 A spouse inherits from a spouse tax-free

-A lineal descendant (children, grandchildren, etc.) must pay a 4.5 percent tax on their inheritance
+A lineal descendant (children, grandchildren, etc.) under the age of 21 does not pay inheritance tax.
+A lineal descendant age 22 and over must pay a 4.5 percent tax on their inheritance

 A sibling must pay a 12 percent tax on their inheritance